 Working with the Giving Tree @ FCC Katy, we help fund an annual Gay-Straight Alliance Scholarship to a graduating senior in Katy ISD.
 We serve never has exceptions, so supporting our GSA advocates helps to ensure advancement of our community.

 The annual Texas Lions' Opportunity for Youth Scholarships provide students with the initiative to research and gain knowledge on various social ramifications of both diabetes and substance abuse.
 The contests start at the club level, and then are judged at the district before heading to State.

 Seeing Eye Dogs

-Our annual toy drive donated over 4,000 toys in 2020 alone!
-We collect toys every November and December and take them over to local Pediatric Cancer wings of hospitals we have partnered with, where they are distributed to young cancer patients and their families.
-Learn more at katytoydrive.org
+Our annual toy drive has donated over 15,000 toys since 2020!
+We collect toys every November and December and take them over to local hospitals and non profit organizations we have partnered with, where they are distributed to young cancer patients and their families.

 White Canes & More

 Sight Conservation Services Preventing blindness wherever possible and aiding those in need of visual assistance In keeping with one of the oldest missions of the Lions around the world, our commitment is to prevent blindness wherever possible and to aid those in need of seeing assistance.